Landscape Lighting Design Tips - Common Problems

-Lack of Variety - Be careful not to use too much of the same kind of lighting.
-Vary the outdoor lighting techniques and types to bring out a fresh and bright look to your landscape.
-There are many specific types of outdoor lights to choose from, such as flood lights, spotlights, and path-lights.
-Many contractors solely rely on up lighting.
-Add some down lighting for more dimension, to follow good Dark Sky Practices, and reduce light pollution.
+Lack of Variety.
+Be careful not to use too much of the same kind of lighting.
+Vary the outdoor lighting techniques and types to add visual interest to your nighttime landscape.
+There are many types of outdoor lights to choose from, such as flood lights, spotlights, and path-lights.
+Many contractors solely rely on up-lighting.
+Add some down-lighting for more natural effects and to best follow good Dark Sky Practices, and reduce light pollution.

-Light Pollution - Find spotlights with glare guards, and try to place light sources in subtle locations.
-This maintains the elegant look, as well as helps keep the light from shining directly into anyone's eyes, or directly towards any neighbors.
-Be sure your outdoor lights aren't shining into any nearby roads, and especially not into your own windows.
-Try to include down lighting as a technique.
+Glare, Light Pollution & Light Trespass.
+Find spotlights with glare guards, and try to place light sources in hidden locations.
+It's always better to see the lighting effect and not the light fixture.
+Hiding the light also helps keep the light from shining directly into anyone's eyes (direct glare), or directly towards any neighbors (light trespass).
+Be sure your outdoor lights aren't shining into any nearby roads (a safety hazard), and especially not into windows (a nuisance).
+Include down-lighting whenever you can.

 Overly Symmetrical Fixture Placement.
 Path lights should not be spaced too closely.
 Nor should they be placed opposite each other along a path or driveway (runway effect).
 Instead, stagger the lights, creating a zig-zag pattern from one side to the other.

 Unbalanced Lighting.
 Do not place outdoor lighting fixtures in areas that will divide a yard.
 Make sure the light is balanced amongst the entire canvas of the property.
 You want to draw the eye around the entire yard, not necessarily toward one specific area.
 You especially don't want to create a hard "border" of light around your property line.